stonelgh/node-style-guide/Readme.md

 ### 4 Spaces for indentation
-Use 4 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 4 spaces for indentation.
+Tabs are forbidden for such purpose.

 ### Whitespace
 A blank space should not be used between a function value and its invoking '('.